celest-dev/website/docs/functions/logging.md

 Celest enables you to use logging to capture important information as your functions execute.
 Within your function code, you can use `print()` statements or a custom logger which prints to the terminal.
 These logs will appear in the same terminal where the `celest start` command is running and be accessible when running remotely post-deploy.

-Here is an example of using print statements in your cloud function definition.
+Here is an example of using print statements in your function definition.

 ```dart
 import 'package:celest/celest.dart';